Irish citizens can vote in all elections and referendums.

-The Draft Register becomes the Live Register on 1 February of the following year.
+The Draft Register becomes the new Live Register on 1 February of the following year.

 When an election or referendum is called, a Supplement to the Register is compiled to allow people to register in time for the election or referendum.
 The deadline for this Supplement is two weeks before polling day (excluding Sundays, public holidays and Good Friday).
 After this deadline, you will not be able to be registered in time to vote, but you will be registered after the election or referendum.

-You are automatically transferred from the Supplement to the Live Register when the new Live Register is published on 1 February.
+You are automatically transferred from the Supplement to the Live Register when the new Live Register comes into force on 15 February.
 A new Supplement will be created when the next election or referendum is called.

 On some registration forms, you will see the option to opt into, or opt out of, the Edited Register.
 The Edited Register contains the names and addresses of voters who have given permission for their details to be used for other purposes besides voting (for example, marketing).
 If you leave both boxes blank, you will be presumed to have opted out, and your details will not be included in the Edited Register.

 If you are a citizen of an EU member country (apart from Ireland or the United Kingdom), and you are registering to vote in a European election in Ireland for the first time, you need to complete an EP1 form and send it to the Franchise Section in your Local Authority in Ireland.

 The EP1 form tells your Local Authority that you intend to vote in an Irish constituency.
 The Local Authority will forward your details to your home EU member state so that you will not be able to also vote in the same European elections there.
 This prevents double voting in European elections.